k7f/ascesis/spec/parser-implementation.md

 For example, `a, b -> c d` generates ports `[a >]`, `[b >]`, `[c <]`, `[d <]`, and effect-only links `(a >? c)`, `(a >? d)`, `(b >? c)`, `(b
 >? d)`.
-Cause polynomials of nodes `c` and `d` are _&theta;_, hence this structural rule doesn't unfold to a proper c-e structure.
+Cause polynomials of nodes `c` and `d` are _&theta;_, hence this rule doesn't unfold to a proper c-e structure.

 ### _Cause-only_ rules